Dhruva0901/House-Price-Prediction-Model/README.md

 # Real Estate Price Prediction Model

 In this project, house prices will be predicted given explanatory variables that cover many aspects of residential houses.
-As continuous house prices, they will be predicted with two supervised machine learning algorithms like Decision tree and Random Forest algorithm and one unsupervised machine learning algorithm named Recurrent neural networks.
+As continuous house prices, they will be predicted with two supervised machine learning algorithms like Decision tree, Random Forest algorithm and Recurrent neural networks.
 We will also calculate R square value for each of the model to predict the accuracy.
-The goal of this project is to create a model that is able to accurately estimate the price of the house given the features
+The goal of this project is to create a model that is able to accurately estimate the price of the house given the features.
+The UI of the application is developed using StreamLit library.

 ## PROBLEM STATEMENT